ImpressCMS/impresscms-theme-bootup/README.md

 ## HTML Boilerplate Starter Theme

 A modern, HTML starter theme.
-It comes out of the box with NPM, Gulp.js, Boostrap 4 and jQuery.
+It comes out of the box with NPM, Gulp.js, Bootstrap 4 and jQuery.

 ## Installation
 Just clone the repo and run npm install in the root to install all the dependencies.